1. HOME

 If you've ever been called a motor-mouth, you'll know it's because the words rocket out of your mouth.

-Maybe you have so many ideas you want to share, and maybe you need to get them out quickly because there are so many more coming up fast behind them!
+Maybe it's because you have so many ideas you want to share, and maybe you need to get them out quickly because there are so many more coming up fast behind them!

 And you need them if you speak too slowly